PriyeshV/priyeshv.github.io/index.md

 # Updates
 2020
-- Check out our Arxiv Pre-print on **Understanding Dynamic Scenes using Graph Convolution Networks** by S Mylavarapu, M Sandhu, <ins>P Vijayan</ins>, M Krishna, B Ravindran, and A Namboodiri
+- Check out our Arxiv Pre-print on **Understanding Dynamic Scenes using Graph Convolution Networks** by S Mylavarapu, M Sandhu, <ins>P Vijayan</ins>, M Krishna, B Ravindran, and A Namboodiri.
  <a href="https://arxiv.org/pdf/2005.04437.pdf">Paper</a> |
  <a href="https://github.com/ma8sa/Undersrtanding-Dynamic-Scenes-using-MR-GCN">Code</a> <br>
 - Our work on **Influence Maximization in Unknown Social Networks: Learning Policies for Effective Graph Sampling** by H Kamarthi, <ins>P Vijayan</ins>, B Wilder, B Ravindran, and M Tambe will appear in the Proceedings of the `International Conference on Autonomous Agents and Multiagent Systems, AAMAS'20`.
 [Nominated for Best Paper Award]